maustinstar/moa/docs/index.md

 <img src="https://raw.githubusercontent.com/maustinstar/moa/master/docs/assets/pca-threshold.png" />

-The 852 features in the dataset lead to a significant dimensionality, so we used PCA for dimensionality reduction.
+The 852 features in the dataset lead to a significant dimensionality, so, as stated before, we used PCA for dimensionality reduction.
 We determined that 95% is an optimal cut-off threshold and analyzed the number of components required to achieve that threshold.
 As shown in the figure above, the number of components needed to achieve 95% variance capture is about 525.
 After applying PCA, we have three different variations of the dataset to choose from: only using original data, only using PCA data, or using a combined dataset containing original and PCA data.

 ### Supervised learning